heyitswejdan/wejdan.github.io/proof_complexity.md

 ## Bounded-depth Frege

 One variant of Frege is the bounded-depth Frege proof system.
 In this proof system, proofs are allowed to have *fixed depth* formulas only <!---[footnote: fixed depth formula example]--->.
-As mentioned previously, Ajtai proved super-polynomial lower bounds for bounded-depth Frege systems, which were later improved by [Krajicek, Pudlak, and Woods 1995 and Pitassi, Beame, Impagliazzo 1993...] to truly exponential lower bounds. <!---proper citations--->
+As mentioned previously, Ajtai proved super-polynomial lower bounds for bounded-depth Frege systems, which were later improved by Krajicek, Pudlak, and Woods [7] and Pitassi, Beame, Impagliazzo [11] to truly exponential lower bounds.

 ## $$AC^0[p]$$-Frege

 Another variant of Frege is the $$AC^0[p]$$-Frege, where formulas in a proof are allowed to look like $$AC^0[p]$$ circuits, i.e. constand depth $$d$$, unbounded fan-in (i.e. its operators take an arbitrary number of input bits), and in addition to the classic logical gates we have $$\mod p$$ gates for a fixed prime $$p$$ with additional axioms related to the $$\mod p$$ gates.
 Apparently, adding the mod gates adds some power to the proof system.
-However, no lower bounds are known for this proof system (although the corresponding lower bounds in circuit complexity were obtained independently by Razborov and Smolensky in 1987). $$AC^0[p]$$-Frege is a very interesting proof system to try and get lower bounds for because 1) it can illuminate barriers, 2) its lower bounds are believed to be more feasible than the unrestricted Frege; and 3) exponential lower bounds for it yield super-polynomial lower bounds for unrestricted Frege (Filmus, Pitassi, and Santhanam 2011).
+However, no lower bounds are known for this proof system (although the corresponding lower bounds in circuit complexity were obtained independently by Razborov and Smolensky in 1987 [13, 15]). $$AC^0[p]$$-Frege is a very interesting proof system to try and get lower bounds for because 1) it can illuminate barriers, 2) its lower bounds are believed to be more feasible than the unrestricted Frege; and 3) exponential lower bounds for it yield super-polynomial lower bounds for unrestricted Frege [3].

 ## Extended Frege